vieuxtemps/ahk-shared-docs/README.md

 If you wish an application to run automatically at startup:

-- Open the `Run` command window: Press `Win+R`, or type `Run` in the start menu
+- Open the `Run` command window — press `Win+R`, or type `Run` in the start menu.
-- Run `shell:startup`
+- Run `shell:startup`.
-- Create a shortcut there (for either the `.ahk` or `.exe` files)
+- Create a shortcut there (for either the `.ahk` or `.exe` files).

-# Automatically running at startup (elevated/administrator user privileges)
+# Automatically running at startup (elevated/administrator privileges)

 Some applications running with elevated privileges will completely ignore external input when being sent from an application being run with normal privileges.
 Examples: Task Manager, System settings and other System tools.

-If you wish an application to run automatically at startup with elevated/administrator user privileges:
+If you wish an application to run automatically at startup with elevated/administrator user privileges, one solution is creating a startup task:

 ## Manually creating a task